 A simple yet deliciously creamy Seviyan (Fine Vermicelli Pudding) kheer that comes together in under fifteen minutes.
 Perfect when you have unexpected guests over.

-A recipe I should have shared years back but managed to share this year is the Kesar Elaichi Kulfi (with classic flavors of saffron and cardamom)
+A recipe I should have shared years back but managed to share this year is the Kesar Elaichi Kulfi (with classic flavours of saffron and cardamom)

 Roh Di Kheer is a very traditional Indian kheer made across various Indian states, under different names.
 Roh di Kheer is how it is called in Punjab and made over coal or wood fired ovens called Angeethi or Angithi using the seasonal produce of cane juice and rice.
 Yes, just these two ingredients and it is finished off with a sprinkle of black salt to cut through the sweetness of the cane juice.

-And our favorite kheer is this Gobind Bhog Payesh that is sweetened with date palm jaggery.
+And a much loved kheer is this Gobind Bhog Payesh that is sweetened with date palm jaggery.
 Made using Gobind Bhog variety of rice (which is small grain and highly aromatic), it is a creamy dreamy kind of pudding that is a must try.
+Next are a few indulgent Indian desserts that are made mostly on special occasions or festivals.
+Clockwise from the top right… (scroll down to view the collage)

 A decadent and extremely delicious dessert is the Moong Dal Halwa (Mung Beans Pudding) that is popular in north India and served during winters.
 It is somewhat labour intensive and therefore reserved for special occasions.